harvard-edtech/edtech-guide/UpgradingReactAndVite.md

   "test": "vitest run"
 }
 ```

-Remove any additional scripts that mention `react-scripts`.
-Keep track of these because we probably would like to find equivalent versions of them with Vite.

 ### 7. Set Up Testing with Vitest
 ```bash
 # Install Vitest and related packages
 npm install --save-dev vitest jsdom
 ```
 Create `vitest.config.ts` file:
 ```typescript
 import { defineConfig } from 'vitest/config';
 import react from '@vitejs/plugin-react';
 import tsconfigPaths from 'vite-tsconfig-paths';
 export default defineConfig({
   plugins: [react(), tsconfigPaths()],
   test: {